Wales Millennium Centre ("we", "us" or "our") is committed to protecting and respecting your privacy.

 We will use information held about you in the following ways:

-- to notify you about changes to our service and your visits to our venue or if you need any additional information to facilitate your visit; and
+- To notify you about changes to our service and your visits to our venue or if you need any additional information to facilitate your visit.

 We will not supply your details to third party organisations to contact you with marketing information unless you have given us specific permission to do so.

 We analyse information you provide and how you've helped us, to enable us to understand our supporters better.
 To make sure you only receive fundraising communications which are relevant, we may undertake research to help us better understand our supporters and to contact appropriate people who may be able to support us further.
 This may take the form of internal profiling, screening and ranking or segmentation exercises carried out in-house.
 In doing so we will make use of additional publicly available information about you.
 As part of our fundraising activities, we may seek to supplement booking information with qualified information such as business network information, personal connections and other publicly available information pertaining to: age, place of residence, wealth, career, interests and public donations to other organisations.